serhatarslan-hub/cs244-ICW_testing/README.md

 ## Complications and Limitations

+- **Choice of URLs.** One of the main issues with reproducing the results of [[Padhye & Floyd '01]](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/01/tbit.pdf) was using the same URLs that were tested two decades ago.
+We first attempted to use the original URL list posted on the [TBIT website](https://www.icir.org/tbit/).
+However, as one would expect, most the URLs on this list would return DNS errors, since they no longer exist.
+In order to prevent this, we decided to use the list of most popular websites in the United States provided by [Quantcast](https://www.quantcast.com/top-sites/).
+We capped the list to the 20,000 most popular websites to make sure our tests return in feasible amount of time.
+Every URL was tested 5 times, adding up to 100,000 thousand tests.
+One limitation with using modern URLs is that many 21st century webservers now enforce HTTPS and some will drop HTTP connections entirely.

 - **Use of Scapy.** In using Scapy for our replication, we found that the tool can be slow at setting up sniffers, especially when running in virtualized environments.
 The default packet-receiving function `sniff()` requires us to use the slower `lfilter()` method for filtering packets in virtualized envirionments.
 With that setting, we consistently observed Scapy missing the first few packets before its sniffer was provisioned right after sending our GET request.
 We especially observed this case when we worked on a VM provisioned in an extremely high performance data center and queried URLs like www.google.com, likely only a few fiber hops away in the same datacenter (we tested this on Google Cloud).
 To circumvent this issue, we had to set up the sniffer asynchronously and ensure it was set up by the time we sent our first GET packet out.

 - **OS port blocking.** When using a tool like Scapy to send out raw L3 packets without sockets, the OS kernel closes any incoming connection with a RST packet before we even have a chance to process it.
 To avoid this, we had to set up a firewall rule before we start sending out any packets.
 We went with a blanket rule to avoid sending any RSTs on the source port: